JasonOS03/MusicVisuals/README.md

 The part of the assignment I found the most challenging was trying to coordinate each part of the visual to not interfere with each other and trying to get the visuals to move around and pulsate smoothly.
 Trying to ensure that the visuals were not jumpy proved to be quite challenging, and unfortunately the jumpiness of the inner circles could not be fully fixed.

 ## Chris
+I'm most proud of a lot of things.
+I took the initiative with this project and designed and implemented a lot of fundamental elements of the software such as the menu, main file structures, branches and was in charge of solving merge conflicts and fixing any common bugs amongst other members of the team.
+I also ensured all members of the group made contributions, tracking them by looking at commits.

+I wouldn't call myself a creative person but I enjoyed making my simple visual.
+I enjoyed managing a team more and maintaining good code standards, structure and organising meet ups with my group.
+Working with a team gave me great experience as well as collaborating on an industry used platform (Github).
+I'm proud that everything fell into place because of good organisation and teamwork.

+I'm proud of the menu structure, creating interactivity with the user.
+I think that makes this project stand out a bit because most projects probably ran through all the visuals with no menu.
+Our menu structure creates interesting opportunities for unpredictability since users can swap between visuals at any time during the song.

+For my visual, I wanted to make something that would grow and make new shapes and I thought interlocking triangles would do that beautifully to the beat of a techno song.
+The triangles form other incredible shapes.
+Every visual in the project follows that techno theme we were going for.

+I'm also proud of how familiar I became with git.
+Helped others in the group with any queries or issues with using git, especiallg during the merging process when we all merged the individual developer branches.

 # Markdown Tutorial